KeyboardKit/website/pages/locales.md

 {% include locales/list.html %}

-KeyboardKit provides locale-specific information and localized strings for all keyboard locales.
+[KeyboardKit](/open-source) provides locale-specific information (name, flag, unicode information, etc.) and localized strings for all keyboard locales.
 For more information, see the [online documentation]({{page.docs}}).

-If you want to take things to the next level, [KeyboardKit Pro](/pro) adds localized services for all locales and lets you create fully localized keyboards for all locales in your license.
+[KeyboardKit Pro](/pro) adds localized input sets, keyboard layouts and callout actions and lets you create fully localized keyboards for all locales in your license.